-What I like about it:
+What we like about it…

-What I don’t like about it:
+What we don’t like about it…

 Check latest price on Amazon or read more below..

 They have been selling grow lights for more than 4 years now, and have gained in popularity due to their budget friendly prices.

 Today I’m going to be taking a look at one their most popular lights; the 600w, which is the no frills version of their more premium reflector line.

 What’s in the Box?

 The box comes with everything you need to get started; the light, a power cord and a set of steel hanging kits.

 Mars Hydro 600w Features

 After all, light is your plants food – it’s the most important part of your grow to get right.

 There are several key features to look for in a good LED grow light.
-Below I have compare the Mars Hydro 600w to each of them.
-Let's see how it performs...

 Many grow light manufacturers will name their grow lights after the number of LED’s in their grow light, multiplied by the LED’s chips wattage (in this case 120 5w chips = 600w )

 Even though these grow lights are marketed as 600w, the actual power output is only 300w.

 Simply put, PAR is a measurement of the actual light your plant uses from the spectrum to feed on and grow (photosethisis).
 We want a grow light with the right amount of PAR output.
-Let's take a look at what that looks like:

 Between 200-400 (μmol/m2/s) this is the PAR range we want for seedling